HerrIvan/embedding-cvx-projection/docs/background.md

 In terms of embeddings and semantic representations, this question how much in concept `v` implied by the combination of concepts  `a`, `b` and `c`.

 Note that a key point is that `v` may be much closer to a certain combination of the vectors than to any of the individual vector itself, what makes the inference non-trivial.
-That is, it is not only about finding vectors close to the query vector, but finding how one can _smartly_ combine the a set of vectors to get as close as possible to the query vector.
+That is, it is not only about finding vectors close to the query vector, but finding how one can _smartly_ combine a set of vectors to get as close as possible to the query vector.

 ### Decomposition of in convex combination